 ST. LOUIS — The Eighth Circuit U.S. Court of Appeals on June 27 instructed a Minnesota federal judge to dismiss a complaint seeking confirmation of an arbitrator’s award that required a Florida insurance company to cease use of the term “Federated” within 90 days (Federated Mutual Insurance Company v.
 FedNat Holding Company, No. 18-2430, 8th Cir., 2019 U.S. App.
 LEXIS 19216).

 WASHINGTON, D.C. — The question of whether a defendant accused of new offenses can be barred from raising defenses not actually litigated in a previous case involving the same plaintiff will be addressed by the U.S. Supreme Court, which on June 28 granted certiorari in a trademark dispute that stretches back to 2001 (Lucky Brand Dungarees Inc., et al. v.
 Marcel Fashion Group Inc., No. 18-1086, U.S. Sup.).

-WASHINGTON, D.C. — In its April 29 orders list, the U.S. Supreme Court denied certiorari in a dispute over the genericness of the trademark “universal” when used in a religious context (The Universal Church Inc. v.
-Calvin Toellner, et al., No. 18-1159, U.S. Sup.).
+WASHINGTON, D.C. — In its June 28 orders list, the U.S. Supreme Court granted certiorari in a long-running trademark case presenting an issue that has “sharply divided the courts of appeal,” according to a petitioner (Romag Fasteners Inc. v.
+Fossil Inc., et al., No. 18-1233, U.S. Sup.).